Computer-Vision-in-the-Wild/UniCL-OpenCLIP/README.md

 Right now, ELEVATER supports 20 datasets.
 Make sure that your specified dataset name is one of the followings: `food-101`, `oxford-iiit-pets`, `resisc45_clip`, `mnist`, `kitti-distance`, `oxford-flower-102`, `gtsrb`, `cifar-100`, `patch-camelyon`, `stanford-cars`, `fgvc-aircraft-2013b-variants102`, `fer-2013`, `rendered-sst2`, `dtd`, `country211`, `cifar-10`, `caltech-101`, `eurosat_clip`, `hateful-memes`, `voc-2007-classification`.

-You can customize your dataset by adding new templates and label names to `src/datasets/prompts.py` and specify your customized dataset name by `--val_dataset <your dataset name>`.
+You can customize your own dataset by adding new templates and label names to `src/datasets/prompts.py` and specify your customized dataset name by `--val_dataset <your dataset name>`.

 To only evaluate but not to train, you can just ignore adding `--train-data`.